LUMC/galaxy-launcher/README.md

 ansible-playbook main.yml -e "hosts=HOSTNAME run=installtools"
 ```

-oThe tool lists need to be in the directory specified in tool_list_dir in galaxydocker.config.
-Example tool lists can be found at [the galaxy project's github](https://github.com/galaxyproject/ansible-galaxy-tools/blob/master/files/tool_list.yaml.sample)

 ## Testing a new version of the image.

 If bjgruening updates the docker image to a newer version than this can be tested as follows: